SenkoTheKitsune1/Senko-Issues/.github/ISSUE_TEMPLATE/feature_request.md

 # What is it that you want added or modified?

-# Have the code?
+# If its a command do you also have the code?
 ```
-If relevant, paste all of your code in here
+If relevant, paste all of your code in the box.

+module.exports = {
+    Name: "command",
+    description: "Command description",

+    run: async(client, message, args) => {

+    }
+};
 ```